 Others teased out themes that spread across multiple documents in the display, such as marriage and the different treatment of married women in work with the practise of marriage bars ‘(To us, married women have been, to quote the Treasury – ‘a perfect nuisance”).
 3 This included the attitude of women themselves towards work post-Second World War, with the largest percent of women answering ‘A woman’s place is in the home’ in a survey on the subject.
 4

 For another the police actions against Suffragettes on Black Friday, in particular the story of May Billinghurst, struck a cord.
 May was disabled from childhood due to paralysis, and spent her adult life campaigning for the vote.
 The founder and secretary for the Greenwich branch of the Women’s Social and Political Union, May was repeatedly arrested for her militant activities.
 5 Black Friday occurred on 18 November 1910 when 300 women marched on Parliament, and over 200 were assaulted by police in one of the most prominent events of the Suffrage movement.

 Using the inspiration we gained from viewing these original documents, we used photocopies of sections to consider women’s experiences in the past and also how much has changed.
 This was particularly pronounced when considering the archived documents alongside present-day newspapers.

 The workshop was great fun and oddly therapeutic, we all got involved cutting and pasting.
 The results are creative and exciting!
 The outcome was Dare to be Free, a collaborative zine created in the workshop.
-We created an online version for you to explore.

 We really hope to hold more of these workshops.
 Please keep a look out for future events.
 And feel free to suggest a theme!